r0hansng/Portfolio/README.md

-# HTML CSS Javascript elementary portfolio website.
+# HTML-CSS-Javascript elementary portfolio website.

 ## A responsive website written in HTML which lists all my skills and projects.